ning/cosmic/README.md

 The configuration for the plugin consists of the load balancer host and the authentication credentials for it:

     primary_lb:
-      plugin_class: Cosmos2::F5
+      plugin_class: Cosmic::F5
       host:         <load balancer host>
       <authentication configuration as explained above>

-Typically, you would want to have one plugin entry for each primary load balancer that the Cosmos2 scripts need access to, and use the sync method provided by the plugin, to sync configuration changes to any secondary load balancers.
+Typically, you would want to have one plugin entry for each primary load balancer that the Cosmic scripts need access to, and use the sync method provided by the plugin, to sync configuration changes to any secondary load balancers.

-    require 'cosmos2/galaxy'
+    require 'cosmic/galaxy'
-    require 'cosmos2/f5'
+    require 'cosmic/f5'

     services = with galaxy do
       select :type => /^echo$?/